-Prior to the conversion of the AdBeyond BVI Preferred Shares into ordinary shares as mentioned below, the AdBeyond BVI Preferred Shares represent approximately 35.06% of the issued share capital of AdBeyond BVI.
-The Pre-IPO Investors have the right to receive dividends at the same rate as the holders of ordinary shares of our Company.
+Prior to the conversion of the AdBeyond BVI Preferred Shares into ordinary shares as mentioned below, the AdBeyond BVI Preferred Shares represent approximately [REDACTED]% of the issued share capital of AdBeyond BVI.
+The [REDACTED] Investors have the right to receive dividends at the same rate as the holders of ordinary shares of our Company.
 Each AdBeyond BVI Preferred Share shall carry the same number of votes as each ordinary share.
 The AdBeyond BVI Preferred Shares are convertible into ordinary shares of AdBeyond BVI on a one-for-one basis.
-As part of our Reorganisation, the AdBeyond BVI Preferred Shares had been converted into ordinary shares of our Company on a one-for-one basis on 16 May 2015.
+As part of our Reorganisation, the AdBeyond BVI Preferred Shares [had been converted] into ordinary shares of our Company on a one-for-one basis as at the Latest Practicable Date.

-Special rights of our Pre-IPO Investors
+Special Rights of our [REDACTED] Investors

-Pursuant to the Subscription and Shareholders Agreement, the Pre-IPO Investors enjoyed some preferential rights including (1) information right, (2) anti-dilution and price adjustment rights, (3) pre-emptive right, right of first refusal and co-sale right, (4) director nomination right and (5) veto right and such rights would be terminated when the Pre-IPO Investors cease to be shareholders of AdBeyond BVI.
+Pursuant to the Subscription and Shareholders Agreement, the [REDACTED] Investors enjoyed some preferential rights including (1) information right, (2) anti-dilution and price adjustment rights, (3) preemptive right, right of first refusal and co-sale right, (4) director nomination right and (5) veto right.